10x-concepts/webview-proc/CONTRIBUTING.md

 - **Performance**: Optimize thread communication or window operation performance.

 ## Reporting Issues
-- Use the [Issue Tracker](https://github.com/username/webview-proc/issues) to report bugs or suggest features.
+- Use the [Issue Tracker](https://github.com/10x-concepts/webview-proc/issues) to report bugs or suggest features.
 - Provide a clear description, steps to reproduce, platform details (e.g., OS, `pywebview` backend), and any error messages.

 ## Community
-Join discussions in the [Issue Tracker](https://github.com/username/webview-proc/issues) or contact maintainers for questions.
-We appreciate your contributions to making `webview-proc` better!
+Join our community on [Discord](https://discord.gg/bGbkHWch) for discussion, support, and collaboration.